Please register or login to continue

 ‘Only time will tell!’
 I responded with a certain measure of candour.

-We had planned on implementing our tactic, but we wanted to visit again the residence in which we were staying at, the home of Lord Barrington.
-We were prepared to catch him in his duplicity and lies, but I would not have the opportunity to confront him in person, about his affiliation with the Nine Unknown Men.
+We planned to implement our tactic, but first, we wanted to revisit the residence in which we were staying—the home of Lord Barrington.
+We were prepared to catch him in his duplicity and lies, but I would not have the opportunity to confront him in person about his affiliation with the Nine Unknown Men.

-Upon our arrival, we would discover the unfortunate news about his untimely death.
-One of the servants had discovered his deceased body inside in his private study.
-This was a shocking revelation to us, for we did not predict his death.
-We would discover upon further examination of the body that he was choked to death, like in the other murders.
+Upon our arrival, we discovered the unfortunate news of his untimely death.
+One of the servants had found his body in his private study.
+It was a shocking revelation—we had not anticipated his death.
+Upon further examination of the body, we confirmed that he had been choked to death, just like the others.

-This did not rule out the possibility that he was still involved, in some nefarious capacity with the case.
-Immediately, my suspicion was towards Lord Chatfield.
-When we went to the building of the British Society to speak to him, he was not present.
-We then headed to his residence and were informed by a servant that he had left the city of Patna and was heading to New Delhi for a personal matter.
-Bonheur had immediately suspected that Lord Chatfield had fled the city to not be apprehended, nor associated to the murders.
+This did not rule out his involvement in some nefarious capacity.
+Immediately, my suspicion turned to Lord Chatfield.
+When we went to the British Society building to speak with him, he was absent.
+We then visited his residence and were informed by a servant that he had left the city of Patna and was heading to New Delhi for a personal matter.
+Bonheur immediately suspected that Lord Chatfield had fled the city to avoid apprehension or association with the murders.

-After all, an affluent man such as Lord Chatfield could not have his reputation tarnished by these heinous crimes.
-The local police were apprised of Lord Chatfield's departure and Lord Barrington's death.
-A telegraph was sent to New Delhi at once, concerning the whereabouts of Lord Chatfield and our suspicion of his involvement in the murder.
-He was a prime suspect, but not the only one.
-There was the looming presence of the murderer, who was still on the loose.
+After all, a man as affluent as Lord Chatfield could not afford to have his reputation tarnished by such heinous crimes.
+The local police were notified of Lord Chatfield’s departure and Lord Barrington’s death.
+A telegraph was sent to New Delhi at once, inquiring into Lord Chatfield’s whereabouts and expressing our suspicion of his involvement.
+He was a prime suspect—but not the only one.
+There was still the looming presence of the murderer, who remained at large.

 As we had planned in trapping the murderer, we headed towards one of the narrow cul-de-sacs of the city, in our attempt to capture the callous culprit.
 We had decided that I would be the bait, and Bonheur along with the local policemen would be observing closely from a distance, every action taken.

-At approximately, an hour after we had been in position, a stranger would approach the area, wearing an inconspicuous disguise.
-He was covered from top to bottom, so that his face could not be detected so easily.
-This, I had imagined was not the usual tactic used by the killer.
-I had my back faced to him, pretending that I was lost, when suddenly he lunged at me and tried to strangle me.
+At approximately an hour after we had been in position, a stranger approached the area, wearing an inconspicuous disguise.
+He was covered from top to toe, so that his face could not be detected so easily.
+This, I had imagined, was not the usual tactic used by the killer.
+I had my back turned to him, pretending that I was lost, when suddenly he lunged at me and tried to strangle me.

-Fortunately, for me, Bonheur with his sharp acumen had seen what was about to transpire and shot the man in the back.
-He would lie in the cul-de-sac dead from his wound.
+Fortunately for me, Bonheur, with his sharp acumen, had seen what was about to transpire and shot the man in the back.
+He lay in the cul-de-sac dead from his wound.
 We would soon learn the true identity of the man, and his name was Devesh Tiwari.
 There was not much known about him, except that he was originally from Calcutta, although he had an affinity with the province of Bihar, through his grandparents, who were from the area.

-I had suggested to Bonheur that we gathered all the necessary facts that were gleaned and written down in our notes, plus the exact dates of the murders.
-It was imperative that we presented our evidence in an irrefutable manner, and within a proper timeline.
-I had wanted us to be prepared to confront Lord Chatfield, with the facts at our disposal.
+I had suggested to Bonheur that we gather all the necessary facts that were gleaned and written down in our notes, plus the exact dates of the murders.
+It was imperative that we present our evidence in an irrefutable manner, and within a proper timeline.
+I wanted us to be prepared to confront Lord Chatfield, with the facts at our disposal.

 ‘We should have paid more attention to the deceptive nature of Lord Chatfield, and have seen how involved he was with the secret society’, Bonheur had uttered.